OliDeane/raimee-app/README.md

 ## Expected Output

-When the app is running, you should see views like:
+When the app is running, you should see a multi-tab application.
+The below visualises some of the featured interactive mechanisms:

-- Dataset overview (schema/table/graph)
-- Rule induction & rule coverage
-- Model editor (constraints, examples, rule edits)
-- Model comparison

-Add your screenshots here:

 ![RAIMEE Interface – Overview](imgs/raimeeScreenshots.png)